syncfusion-content/blazor-docs/blazor/floating-action-button/positions.md

 documentation: ug
 ---

-# Positioning in Blazor Floating Action Button Component
+# Positioning of Blazor Floating Action Button Component

 This section explains the different positions of Floating Action Button.